kartikayverma56/cs452-mergesort/README.md

     byte will result in a zero for this section.
 There is no partial credit for this section.
 - [5 pts] Documentation: README.md file (replace this current README.md with a new one using the template.
 Do not check in this current README.)

+## Related Exercises

+For those who need more practice in C programming, you are recommended to solve these two problems using a merge sort algorithm.

+Leetcode Problem 912 - Sort an Array
+Leetcode Problem 148 - Sort List